uomoukko/uFtp/README.md

 ## Getting started

-Get the exe files for your architecture pushing the "RELEASE" button
+Get the exe files for your architecture pushing the "RELEASE" button There are 4 architectures: Windows native, Windows/WSL, ARM-uClibc(old) ARM-linux(new)

 # Prerequisites

-You will need
+It wil run on

-a ARM processor for the ARM version
+an ARM processor for the ARM version

 a x86 processor and WSL (windows linux subsystem) for the WSL version